nevredimiy/plugin-wp-abandoned/README.md

 ## Description

 This plugin collects customer data on the checkout page.
-The data is written to a database by the "onblur" event from the "billing_phone" input field.
-The data will be recorded regardless of whether the order is submit or not
+By default, the data is written to a database by the "onblur" event from the "billing_phone" input field.
+The data will be recorded regardless of whether the order is submit or not.
+It is possible to change element selectors and the event that triggers data recording.

 ## Getting Started